solepomies/MAOOAM/fortran/doc/gen_doc.md

 initialization.

 * maooam.f90 : Main program.
+* maooam_lyap.f90 : Version of the main program with the computation of the Lyapunov exponents.
+* maooam_lyap_div.f90 : Version of the main program with the computation of the first Lyapunov exponents with the divergence method.
 * aotensor_def.f90 : Tensor aotensor computation module.
+* lyap_vectors.f90 : Module for the computation of Lyapunov exponents and vectors
 * IC_def.f90 : A module which loads the user specified initial condition.
 * inprod_analytic.f90 : Inner products computation module.
 * rk2_integrator.f90 : A module which contains the Heun integrator for the model equations.